Counterfactual harm: Prelimiaries

 While the CCA is the predominant definition of harm and forms the basis of our results, alternative definitions have been proposed \citep{norcross2005harming,harman2009harming}, motivated by scenarios where the CCA appears to give counter-intuitive results \citep{bradley2012doing}.
-Surprisingly, we find these problematic cases are identical to those raised in the study of actual causality \citep{halpern2016actual}, and can be resolved with a formal causal analysis.
-To our knowledge, this connection with actual causality has not been noted before, and we present a detailed account of the arguments against CCA and how they can be addressed in Supplementary Note \ref{supp note: cca problems} in the hope this will stimulate discussion between these two fields.
+Surprisingly, we find these problematic scenarios are identical to those raised in the study of actual causality \citep{halpern2016actual}, and can be resolved with a formal causal analysis.
+To our knowledge, this connection between the harm literature and actual causality has not been noted before, and we discuss these alternative definitions in Appendix \ref{supp note: accounts of harm} and how the arguments surrounding the CCA can be resolved in Appendix \ref{supp note: cca problems} in the hope this will stimulate discussion between these two fields.